pantheon-systems/documentation/source/_docs/backups.md

 tags: [getstarted]
 categories: []
 ---
 The Backups tab is where you manage all the details for your site's backup.
 A backup is made up of three separate archives: a database backup, a files backup, and a code backup.
 Backups are stored with Amazon's multi-datacenter Simple Storage Solution service.
-A backup contains three separate archives: a database backup, a files backup, and a code backup.

 We strongly urge you to backup your site regularly.